Henri Junghänel

 Henri Junghänel (also spelled Junghaenel, born 5 February 1988) is a German shooter.
 He represented his country at the 2016 Summer Olympics, where he won the gold medal in the 50 metre rifle prone event.

+He attended the University of Kentucky where he was a member of the Kentucky Wildcats rifle team and graduated in 2013 with a mechanical engineering degree.